 Information Collected by Third Party Sites

 Undertone is committed to providing consumers notice and choice regarding IBA.
-Undertone offers an “opt-out cookie” for those that wish to opt-out of Undertone IBA activities.
+Undertone offers an “opt-out cookie” for those that wish to opt-out of Undertone IBA activities on the web.
 This cookie will honor your IBA preferences for a period of five (5) years.
 We may increase this period, which means your opt-out choice will continue for a longer period.
 If you have multiple Internet browsers or users on the same computer, you will need to perform the opt-out operation for each browser and/or user.
 If you or your anti-virus or other software deletes the opt-out cookies from your computer, if you re-install your browser, or if you delete your cookies (which can happen if you clear or delete your browser history), then you will need to repeat the process.
 Undertone may be unable to provide you with an opt-out cookie if your browser is set to block third-party cookies.

 To opt-out of IBA, please use our opt-out tool.

-Please note that the above opt-out link is applicable to Undertone IBA activities conducted through “ads.undertone.com” as well as “legolas-media.com.”
-You may also opt-out of IBA conducted by Undertone and other member companies of the Network Advertising Initiative (NAI) by visiting the NAI website here.
+Please note that the above opt-out link is applicable to Undertone IBA activities conducted on the web through “ads.undertone.com” as well as “legolas-media.com.”
+You may also opt-out of web IBA conducted by Undertone and other member companies of the Network Advertising Initiative (NAI) by visiting the NAI website here.
 Or you may opt-out of IBA by Undertone and other member companies of the Digital Advertising Alliance (DAA) by visiting the DAA website here.

 Please report any problems related to the opt-out process to email@example.com.